The Victoria, Bristol: History

-The Victoria public house occupies a corner of the site of The Lido, Bristol, taking a portion of the front building.
-On one side of the building is the spa entrance to the Lido, with the pool on the other side.
+The Victoria public house occupies a corner of the site of The Lido, taking a portion of the front building.
+On one side of the building is the spa entrance to the lido, with the pool on the other side.
 The public house was converted from part of the original lido buildings and was opened by 1867.
 The door to the public house is a later addition, meaning the building frontage has one door in the centre for the pool and one slightly to the right.

-The interior of the pub comprises two rooms, with the original 19th century fireplace remaining in the pub.
+The interior of the pub comprises two rooms, with the original 19th-century fireplace remaining in the pub.
 The remainder of the interior has been replaced with modern fixtures and fittings.
-The lido and accompanying public house were designated Grade II* listed building status on 12 June 1998 and is set in a Conservation Area.
+The lido and accompanying public house were designated Grade II* listed building status on 12 June 1998 and is set in a conservation area.

 The pub remained open during the lido's closure and was not considered for demolition when the pool was.
 Originally a tied house of Georges Bristol Brewery, it passed to Ushers of Trowbridge in the 1960s and then through several hands.
 Since early 2006 the pub has been refurbished and operated by Dawkins Ales, a small local pub group and brewery, the third pub owned by the brewery.